-- Not having a professional looking blog (or a blog in general).
+- Not having a professional looking photography blog (or a blog in general).
 Think of your blog as a first impression.
 Not only is it a way for potential clients to see your work, it is a way for them to get to know and trust you before hiring you.
 Make sure you display your best photographs in easy to navigate categories.
 And don't forget the text.
 It's important to have quality content on a regular basis.
 One way to do this is to sign up for the Photographers Pre-Written Blog Post Monthly Subscription Program.
 You will get 4 pre-written blog posts sent directly to your e-mail each month.
 Find out more by clicking here.

-- Not utilizing social media.
 It’s one of the easiest ways to get free publicity; all it takes is a small amount of time to initially set up your page, and then a small amount of time each week to keep it updated.
-You can use social media to update your followers and clients on new projects you’ve been working on or offer special discounts on services.
 Update regularly, and remember to interact with your clients and fans.
+You can use social media to update your followers and clients on new projects you’ve been working on or offer special discounts on services and also as a way to collect their e-mail addresses so you can market to them with email.
+Check out our photographer email templates which are a great time saver.
+As I mentioned start with one platform, whether it is Instagram or facebook and really get to know how to use the platform and master it and then move on to the next one.

-Don’t get discouraged!
+Finally, don’t get discouraged!
 If you have all five of these common problems figured out, you’re already well on your way to having a successful photography business.
 Just remember: it’s not as easy as simply being talented behind the lens.
 You’ll need to wear many different hats, but in the end it will all be worth it.